Find Trade Colleges

 Skills Needed to be a Transportation Equipment Electrical Installer or Repairer

-Transportation Equipment Electrical and Electronics Installers and Repairers state the following job skills are important in their day-to-day work.
+When polled, Transportation Equipment Electrical and Electronics Installers and Repairers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.